Sandvik achieves AS9100D certification for deliveries to aerospace

 Traceability is of vital importance in the aerospace industry.
 Sandvik can offer an incomparable level of traceability for its titanium powder, which is made possible by having the full supply chain inhouse – from titanium sponge to finished powder.
 The new titanium powder process uses advanced electrode inert gas atomization technology to produce highly consistent and repeatable titanium powder with low oxygen and nitrogen levels.
 The automated production process is also supported by several industrial robots and a dedicated downstream sieving, blending and packing facility.

-Now we are one of few companies that has the new and prestigious AS9100D aerospace certification for our Osprey® titanium powder and nickel-based superalloys used for additive manufacturing.
+Now we are one of few companies that has the new and prestigious AS9100D aerospace certification for the management systems used to produced Osprey® titanium powder and nickel-based superalloys for additive manufacturing.